ICRA-2020/traj_gen_vis/README.md

 *This package is devoted to generate an online chasing trajectory in response to the future movement of a moving target only for a short horizon.
 It assumes that the future trajectory of target is updated with a given time interval and priori map is given in the form of Octomap*

-*I also wish that my package can provide a test enviroment for comparing different chasing algorithm*
+*I also wish that my package can provide a test environment for comparing different chasing algorithm*

 # Overview